gordo-labs/Reference-NFT-Contracts/Readme.md

 # Interesting NFT Contracts repository.

-### References of curious of emblematic NFT contracts to list as a fast reference for personal works.
+### References of curious and emblematic NFT contracts to list as a fast reference for personal works.

 - Async Art Contracts